Rashidun cavalry: History

 With the dismissal of Khalid, this powerful cavalry regiment was dismantled.
-One of its brilliant commanders Qa'qa' ibn 'Amr al-Tamimi had been sent to the Persian front in 637 CE along with reinforcements for the Battle of al-Qādisiyyah, in which he played an important part.
+One of its commanders Al-Qa'qa' ibn Amr al-Tamimi had been sent to the Persian front in 637 CE along with reinforcements for the Battle of al-Qadisiyyah, in which he played an important part.
 A part of it was later sent to the Persian front as reinforcements for the Muslim conquest of Persia.
 Many of its members died in the plague during 639-640 CE which killed approximately 25,000 Muslims in Syria.
-This included many sub-commanders of the mobile guard like Zirrar ibn Azwar, those who survived accompanied the army under the command of Amr ibn al-'As to conquer Egypt.
+This included many sub-commanders of the mobile guard like Dirar ibn al-Azwar, those who survived accompanied the army under the command of Amr ibn al-As to conquer Egypt.
 After the conquest of Egypt, the Rashidun Army continued to invade and besiege Bahnasa, as the enemy were reinforced by an arrival of 50,000 according to the report of al-Maqqari.
-The siege dragged for months, until Khalid ibn al Walid commanded Zubayr ibn al-Awwam, Dhiraar ibn al-Azwar and other commanders to intensify the siege and assign them to lead around 10,000 Companions of the Prophet, with 70 among them were veterans of battle of Badr.
-They besiege the city for 4 months as Dhiraar leading 200 horsemens, while Zubayr ibn Al-Awwam lead 300 horsemen, while the other commanders such as Miqdad, Abdullah ibn Umar and Uqba ibn Amir al-Juhani leading similar number with Dhiraar with each command 200 horsemens.
+The siege dragged for months, until Khalid ibn al Walid commanded Zubayr ibn al-Awwam, Dirar ibn al-Azwar and other commanders to intensify the siege and assign them to lead around 10,000 Companions of the Prophet, with 70 among them were veterans of battle of Badr.
+They besiege the city for 4 months as Dirar leading 200 horsemens, while Zubayr ibn Al-Awwam lead 300 horsemen, while the other commanders such as Miqdad, Abd Allah ibn Umar and Uqba ibn Amir al-Juhani leading similar number with Dirar with each command 200 horsemens.
 After Bahnasa finally subdued, where they camped in a village which later renamed as Qays village, in honor of Qays ibn Harith, the overall commander of these Rashidun cavalry.
-The Byzantines and their copt allies showering the Rashidun army with arrows and stones from the city wall, As the bitter fights has rages on as casualties increases, until the Rashidun overcame the defenders, as Dhiraar, the first emerge, came out from the battle with his entire body stained in blood, while confessed he has slayed about 160 Byzantine soldiers during the battle.
-Chroniclers recorded the Rashidun army has finally breached the city gate under either Khalid ibn al-Walid or Qays ibn Harith finally managed to breach the gate and storming the city and forcing surrender to the inhabitant.
+The Byzantines and their copt allies showering the Rashidun army with arrows and stones from the city wall, As the bitter fights has rages on as casualties increases, until the Rashidun overcame the defenders, as Dirar, the first emerge, came out from the battle with his entire body stained in blood, while confessed he has slayed about 160 Byzantine soldiers during the battle.
+Chroniclers recorded the Rashidun army has finally breached the city gate under either Khalid ibn al-Walid or Qays ibn al-Harith finally managed to breach the gate and storming the city and forcing surrender to the inhabitant.

-Later, some of the caliphate's horsemen rebelled against the caliphate under Hurqus ibn Zuhayr as-Sa'di, a Tamim tribe chieftain and veteran of the Battle of Hunayn.
-Hurqus joined with another warrior tribe from Bajila, led by Abd Allah ibn Wahb al-Rasibi, who participated in the early conquests of Persia under Sa'd ibn abi Waqqas.
+Later, some of the caliphate's horsemen rebelled against the caliphate under Hurqus ibn Zuhayr as-Sa'di, a Tamimi tribe chieftain and veteran of the Battle of Hunayn.
+Hurqus joined with another warrior tribe from Bajila, led by Abd Allah ibn Wahb al-Rasibi, who participated in the early conquests of Persia under Sa'd ibn Abi Waqqas.